© 2016 All rights reserved.

 |John Walsh, President of Club Operations, International Polo Club|

-International Polo Club Palm Beach is located in Wellington, Florida – in the heart of South Florida's famed horse country.
-Founded in 2002, IPC hosts major tournaments and world-class events throughout the Palm Beach Polo Season, including the Highest Goal Polo played in the U.S. and prestigious competitions including the Iglehart Cup, Joe Barry Memorial Cup, Ylvisaker Cup, C.V.
-Whitney Cup, and Piaget Gold Cup, culminating with the 106th playing of the coveted U.S. Open Polo Championship™.
-The world's polo elite descend upon Wellington each season to enjoy their love of the sport and the lifestyle in the most prominent and well-equipped polo facility in the nation.
+The International Polo Club Palm Beach is also located in Wellington.
+IPC hosts major tournaments and world-class events throughout the Palm Beach Polo Season, including the Highest Goal Polo played in the U.S. and many other prestigious competitions culminating with the coveted U.S. Open Polo Championship™.

 Where can you get more information?